 We both lead very busy, very stressful lives, and the time to dive becomes a rare, special treat that we both value beyond most other things in life.

-So, when choosing your buddy, think carefully; at worst your life
+So, when choosing your buddy, think carefully; at

-far beyond just diving.
+relationship may develop far beyond just diving.